peak24689/netpro_gbf_project/README.md

 - Docker Compose
 - Git (for cloning the repository)
 - DeepSeek AI model (r1:1.5b) running locally or accessible via API
+- User-Agent that has been allowed by cloudfalre

 ## Installation